onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 133:37
 early
 133:40
-tape script 8 point for advice from
+tapescript 8 point for advice from
 133:44
 Annie dear mark good preparation is the
 133:50